Macron explains his tense handshake with Trump

 "My handshake with him, it's not innocent," Macron told the Journal du Dimanche in an interview published Sunday.
 "It's not the alpha and the omega of politics, but a moment of truth."

-The two newly-minted leaders met in Brussels on Thursday and shook hands in full view of the press.
 The tense moment during Trump's first trip abroad as President became the latest of Trump's handshakes to draw attention online.
 In February, Trump's lengthy handshake with Japanese Prime Minister Shinzo Abe -- along with Abe's animated reaction -- went viral.

+Handshakes are a very big thing to this president, writes CNN's Chris Cillizza.
+Trump seems to view the handshake as a sort of battle of wills and a battle for power all wrapped into one.

+In addition to the awkward Abe shake, Trump has foisted his unusual tug-and-pull style on other high-profile figures, including Vice President Mike Pence and Supreme Court Justice Neil Gorsuch.

 In the interview, Macron compared his own handshake to his leadership posture.